 Even with the rat poop (yep, and lots of it!) and the stains, there was a beautiful vintage piece of furniture underneath.

-Normally I would refinish the wood on an antique piece like this and bring it back to it’s original glory, but my friend wanted the desk finished in a “beachy” or coastal style.
+Normally I would refinish the wood on an antique piece like this and bring it back to its original glory, but my friend wanted the desk finished in a “beachy” or coastal style.

 That was ok with me because “beachy” or coastal isn’t a style I normally create, so I was excited to try something a little different.